Emergent Software

 --count 2

-Further, they might offload static content to Azure Blob Storage and deliver it via Azure CDN for improved performance and reduced hosting costs.
+A team might also offload static content to Azure Blob Storage and deliver it through Azure CDN for better performance and lower hosting costs.
+These types of improvements can help turn a basic migration into a more efficient cloud environment.

-While the lift-and-shift approach moves applications "as-is," some modifications are usually necessary for the applications to run optimally in Azure.
-Over time, there may be potential for further refactoring or re-architecting to leverage additional Azure capabilities.
+While the lift and shift approach moves applications “as-is,” some modifications are usually necessary for applications to run optimally in Azure.
+Over time, there may be opportunities for additional refactoring or re-architecting to take advantage of more Azure capabilities.

 Lift and Shift Techniques

-Using server replication tools to create an exact copy of an on-premises server in the cloud.
+Server replication uses tools to create an exact or near-exact copy of an on-premises server in the cloud.
 This could involve creating a VM image of the on-premises server and using it to spin up a cloud VM with the same configuration.

 # Create a VM image